rubaiyathabib/Data-Portfolio/README.md

 - **Overview**: Analyzed hotel revenue data from 2018-2020, working with over 100k records to identify trends in room occupancy, pricing, and revenue generation.
 - **Tools Used**: SQL (for data extraction and cleaning), Power BI (for data visualization).
 - **Key Insights**:
-  - Determined which room types and seasons generated the highest revenue.
+  - Determined which hotel types, customer types, and seasons generated the highest revenue.
-  - Provided recommendations to optimize pricing strategies for underperforming room types.
+  - Detected which months have more customers than usual.

 [Link to Project](https://github.com/al-mehedi-hasan-afridi/Hotel-Revenue-Analysis-Using-SQL-PowerBI)